fastapeng/learngit/readme.txt

-it is test for git
+it is test for git!!!
 it is second line.
+one trueth life.